-Driving California Highway 1 in an RV: Part 2
+Driving California Highway 1, The Pacific Coast Highway in an RV: Part 2

 Welcome to Part 2 of “Driving California Highway 1 in a RV”.
 This odyssey followed the adventures of my wife Maureen and I as we explored scenic Highway 1 along the California coast in a truck and travel trailer.
 While the scenery was spectacular, the route in places had more twists and turns, zigs and zags, ups and downs than a roller coaster which made for a very “exciting” experience.

 Part 2 of our story began at the Kirk Creek Campground on the shores of the Pacific Ocean, just south of Big Sur.